Giovix92/efi_x550vxk/README.md

 #### Notes:

 - \* refers to the BCM94352HMB card.
-- \** After booting through HDMI, you'll experience a "glitch".
+- \** After booting/resuming through HDMI, you'll experience a "glitch".
 Just open/close the lid and the issue disappears.

 ## What's not working

-- In-call low mic
+- After sleep/resume, Bluetooth may become unavailable.
+That's a known Monterey bug, I can't do anything to address it.
+Meanwhile, you can just reboot to let it work again.

 ## How to use it